5 Financial Considerations When Caring for an Elderly Loved One

 Lastly, make sure the facility offers adequate lighting, smoke and fire alarm systems, and clearly marked exits.
 You can request evidence that the facility has all mandated features and is current with its code and safety inspections.

 The Financial Impact of Caregiving

-For more information on how PlainsCapital Bank can help you with the financial tasks of caring for an elderly loved one, please visit your local branch or call 866.762.8392.
+For more information on how PlainsCapital Bank can help you with the financial considerations of caring for an elderly loved one, please visit your local branch or call 866.762.8392.